sthakur369/30-Days-Of-Python/10_Day_Loops/10_loops.md

 count = 0
 while count < 5:
     if count == 3:
+        count = count + 1
         continue
     print(count)
     count = count + 1
 ```

 The above while loop only prints 0, 1, 2 and 4 (skips 3).
+NOTE: Here we have to understand one important point that we are doing 'count = count + 1' before 'continue', if we don't do that, the code will lock in an infinite loop when count = 3, as, it will fulfill first condition: count < 5 and also count == 3, and it will never be incremented by 1.

 ### For Loop